 The Compensation Committee has sole authority and responsibility under its charter to approve the engagement of any compensation consultant it uses and the fees for those services.
-The Compensation Committee did not engage the services of a compensation consultant during 2023.
-The Company/Compensation Committee engaged Meridian as a third-party consultant in connection with the form and design of the 2024 Equity Incentive Plan.
-The fees associated with the consultation service was approximately \$24,000.
+The Compensation Committee did not engage the services of a compensation consultant during 2024.